jhu-dvrk/dvrk-readthedocs/docs/pages/development/components/collectors.rst

    Collector control widget

-There are also :ref:`ROS topics to control the state collectors
+There are also :ref:`ROS topics to control the state and event collectors
 <API-collectors>`.

 Drawbacks